 It is common for editors and reviewers to request to cite works that were forgotten during the literature review process.
 However, almost all the time, those references comprise studies from researchers or institutions in the Global North.
 We suggest that authors from the Global North check if their references are inclusive enough given the topic in their studies.
 Some may argue that this can comprise an extra work loading, but we see it as the same workload that authors from Global South have when asked to review their references or cite works from Global North authors.
 As mentioned before, citations are one of the currencies in the academic job market and a proxy of intellectual merit.
 If the whole system of authority revolves around authors from the Global North, no matter the quality of work from the Global South, their intellectual merit will never be recognized, no matter its quality.

+Diversity alone doesn’t guarantee a more equitable science

+Despite DEI have its three components as equally important and indispensable to achieve a less colonial scientific practice, most of the efforts are only centered towards the diversity aspect.

 Final message

 Research institutes outside the global North still have a long way ahead when compared with the Global north institutes regarding the number of publications (in terms of quantity), and different factors can explain this [ref].
 However, in terms of quality, there are numerous examples of universities and research groups of excellence in the Global South that are a reference in different areas of Ecology and Evolution (to not mention other areas in STEM), even struggling with reduced budgets and historical scientific colonialism.
 Here we showed some simple actions that can dramatically change the status quo of scientific knowledge.
 Recognizing intellectual colonialism practices is the first step, but not enough if the aim of scientific practitioners is to build a truly inclusive environment and reduce inequalities.
 We can learn from the great Brazilian educator and philosopher Paulo Freire that praxis, i.e., “reflection and action upon the world in order to transform it,” is the only way toward a non-oppressive, inclusive, and diverse science.
+True changes in an oppressive system can only come from those who have been oppressed (Freire, XXXX), but for this the Global south needs a room at the same place the global North is at.

+References

-The Global south wants a room at the same place the global North is at.1.
-Trisos, C. H., Auerbach, J. & Katti, M. Decoloniality and anti-oppressive practices for a more ethical ecology.
+1. Trisos, C. H., Auerbach, J. & Katti, M. Decoloniality and anti-oppressive practices for a more ethical ecology.
 Nature Ecology & Evolution (2021) doi:10.1038/s41559-021-01460-w.